moorepants/me41055/content/pages/software.rst

 :title: Software
 :sortorder: 2

-.. topic:: **DRAFT**
-   :class: alert alert-warning

-   This website is in draft state and will be finalized by February 4, 2022 and is subject to change before then.

 We will learn multibody dynamics through the use of computation in Jupyter_ Notebooks.
 You will use popular software packages that are part of the open source scientific Python ecosystem of tools.
 The first and primary tool is